Kiara Banks – Investigator

 Nicholas Lett – Paralegal

 Nick was born and raised in Sanford, NC, where his family owned and operated Lee Builder Mart for three generations.
 He received his Bachelor of Arts from UNC-Wilmington and a Diploma in Paralegal Technology from Central Carolina Community College.
 Prior to joining Disability Rights NC, Nick worked in his family’s business for eight years and then as a paralegal for a criminal and civil law firm in Lillington for two years.
 Family members of his have been affected by hearing impairment, Obsessive Compulsive Disorder, depression and Myasthenia Gravis.
-He considers it a privilege to be a part of an organization that supports and advocates for those with disabilities.
+He considers it a privilege to be a part of an organization that supports and advocates for people with disabilities.

 Tadra Martin – Senior Attorney